Did you notice some problems recently while you were riding your electric scooter? If yes, you need these electric scooter maintenance tips...

 The second biggest problem is tire lifespan.
 If I should change tires on my car after 25000 miles, I surely can ride my scooter tires at least that mileage.
 Right?

 I may disappoint you again, although I wish that isn’t the case.
 You have to change tires after 1000 miles depending on riding style.
 The tire becomes thinner and bolder, so your cornering and braking are riskier.
 Also, a puncture is more likely.
+Use these electric scooter maintenance tips and prolong the life of your tires.

 When a tire wears out, or there is a puncture, here is what you need to have to change it effortlessly and safely: